WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 server
 * gather local IP, port, protocol tuples for receiving media
 * report SHA256 fingerprint of local TLS certificate
+* encryption algorithms supported
 * report an error for a bad TURN2 credential

+## Media Capabilities API

+Send and receive codecs are consider separate codecs and can have separate capabilities though the default to the same if not specified separately.

+For each send or receive audio codec, an API to learn:

+* codec name
+* the max sample rate
+* the max sample size
+* the max bitrate

+For each send or receive video codec, an API to learn:

+* codec name
+* the max width
+* the max height
+* the max frame rate
+* the max pixel  depth
+* the max bitrate
+* the max pixel rate ( pixels / second )

 ## Transport Configuration API